Using SOAR to develop People Strategy for High Street Retail

 Situation: Change on the High Street

-Despite only two years into a three-year cycle, the People and Customer Director was concerned that their existing People Strategy was losing pace with the changes going on in retail.
+Despite being only two years into a three-year cycle, the People and Customer Director was concerned that their existing People Strategy was losing pace with the changes going on in retail.

 The company was posting solid long-term performance, but wanted to ensure that they were ready to deal with the a variety of upcoming challenges: Rapid social change; digitialisation, automation and AI; multi-generation workforces; and the changing expectations of consumers and employees that these brought.